SidharthArya/SidharthArya/AWESOME-STARS.md

 - [rust-lang/rust](https://github.com/rust-lang/rust) - Empowering everyone to build reliable and efficient software.
 - [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a declarative GUI toolkit to build native user interfaces for Rust, C++, or JavaScript apps.
 - [extrawurst/gitui](https://github.com/extrawurst/gitui) - Blazing 💥 fast terminal-ui for git written in rust 🦀
-- [mozilla/sccache](https://github.com/mozilla/sccache) - sccache is ccache with cloud storage
+- [mozilla/sccache](https://github.com/mozilla/sccache) - Sccache is a ccache-like tool.
+It is used as a compiler wrapper and avoids compilation when possible.
+Sccache has the capability to utilize caching in remote storage environments, including various cl
 - [rust-embedded/rust-raspberrypi-OS-tutorials](https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials) - :books: Learn to write an embedded OS in Rust :crab:
 - [rust-lang/rust-analyzer](https://github.com/rust-lang/rust-analyzer) - A Rust compiler front-end for IDEs
 - [pola-rs/polars](https://github.com/pola-rs/polars) - Dataframes powered by a multithreaded, vectorized query engine, written in Rust